jpinera/jpinera.github.io/projects/sustainer.md

 ## Project Overview & Details

-Once the user has chosen an option, the computer will randomly make a choice and a text bubble will display the result of the game.
-In addition, the score counter will update based on the results.
-The user can then hit **Play Again** to play more games.
-The picture below shows an example of the user playing through the game and the implemented GUI.
+Sustainer is a web app that allows easy access to rent and keep track of containers at large public events.
+The idea behind this app is to support a circular economic system when consumers order food at food trucks and other vendor locations.
+This is proposed through the implementation of using reusable containers at events, such that users can return these containers after eating their food. <a href="https://www.zerowasteoahu.org/" target="_blank">**Zero Waste Oahu**</a> (ZWO) is a nonprofit organization that has promoted this idea for a cleaner and stronger impact on the environment.
+The main problem, however, is that ZWO only receives a 60% return rate for these reusable containers at public events, which include beach cleanups, farmers market shops, and other fundraisers.
+As a result, it is very difficult to continue reusing these containers for future events when not all of them are being properly returned.

+Sustainer aims to solve this problem by holding users accountable for containers that aren't returned via a collateral-accountability system.
+The app also allows members of the ZWO organization to keep track of any containers that are in use, or have been returned, by users.
+Doing so will keep the environment sustainable on the community level.
+It will also help improve the economic system that is envisioned by ZWO.

+The overall solution revolves around the concept of "transferring ownership" of the reusable containers throughout the process or cycle of ordering food at an event.
+In order to uniquely identify users, QR codes are created from a consumer's personal account.
+Upon ordering takeout from a vendor, users will scan their QR ID.
+Vendors will then scan the container with their food to link the associated container to that specific user.
+Users will then return the container in an appropriate ZWO bin.
+At the end of the event, organizers will scan these containers back in to reassign the container to admin owners.
+Containers that are still associated with a user or unaccounted for will charge the user a certain flat fee of $5 per container.
+Therefore, the app is  intended for 3 main audiences and consists of the following purposeful functions:
+* <span style='font-family: monospace; color: #red;' target='_blank'>**Users**</span>: Create an account to get their QR Code and link a payment method as collateral
+* Vendors: Order containers from ZWO for specific events and view the inventory of containers.
+Scanning of containers for ownership can also be done here.
+* Admin / Moderators: Scan and check containers back in.
+S

+In terms of the technological toolsets,
+You can view and test out

 ## Roles & Contributions

-I was responsible for designing and implementing the GUI in this project.
+I was mainly responsible for designing and implementing the GUI in this project.
 This consisted of creating a sketch of the envisioned interface, deciding the size restrictions of the elements and overall window panel, choosing a fitting color scheme for the buttons, and checking the win conditions of the game.

 <img class="img-fluid" src="../img/own-projects/RPS-game/rps_game.png" alt="">